 - Ensure that all necessary signatures are on both the CBFE-OT evaluation form as well as the ‘Student Report on Fieldwork Placement’

 - Re-visit learning objectives and modify as required

-- If you have not already done so, finalize your project or presentation with your preceptor.
+- If you have not already done so, finalize your project, presentation, or IPE activities (Fieldwork 1) with your preceptor.